 General Education: Writing Intensive Courses

-Students must complete two upper-level “writing-intensive” courses in, and as specified by, their major discipline of study.
-The Upper-Division Writing Component menu must emphasize professionally-oriented writing within a particular discipline.
+Students must complete two “writing-intensive” courses in, and as specified by, their major discipline of study.
+The Writing Intensive Course menu must emphasize professionally-oriented writing within a particular discipline.
 The Upper-Division Writing Component gives students the opportunity to practice and demonstrate the skills of written communication as they are specifically applied to their major field of study.
 The writing component courses require at least 20 pages of formal writing that has undergone significant revision based on peer or instructor feedback.
 The 20-oage total may be attached through multiple assignments of varying page length.

 Application and Analysis

 - To produce prose that is clear, coherent, correct and convincing for readers within the writer's major discipline of study

 - To apply strategies for effective cross-cultural communication